alejoair/gptools/README.md

 - The script will print the ID, photographer, and URL of each image found.
 ### Example:
 python image_search_via_pexels.py cats 10
+-e
+Note: The search terms for images and videos must be in English.